manganas/Hotdog_or_NotHotdog/README.md

 ### Project 1

 * [ ] A description of your architecture and how you designed it?
 Did you start out with something else?
 How/why did you decide to change it?
 * [ ] How did you train it?
 Which optimizer did you use?
 Did you compare using different optimizers?
-Did you do other things to improve your raining?
+Did you do other things to improve your training?
 * [ ] Did you use any data augmentation?
 Did you check if the data augmentation improved performance?
 * [ ] Did you use batch normalization?
 Does it improve the performance?
 * [ ] What is the accuracy of your network?
 Which test images are classified wrong?
 Any of them for obvious reasons?